 - A test case is not a DESC of a table and the output of a “SELECT * FROM …”.
 It’s going to take time for someone to turn that into a table and insert statements.
 That’s your job!
 Don’t waste other people’s time.

 - I know you believe you have asked a really succinct and precise question, but you haven’t.
 Your question sucks.
-Your question brings with it a bunch of assumptions I can’t possible know about.
+Your question brings with it a bunch of assumptions I can’t possibly know about.
 Often, the first time I truly understand the question being asked is when I see the test case.

 - A test case should be simplified to the point where the issue is still reproducible, but all the extra guff has been removed.
 It’s better if it doesn’t use your real database objects (tables, views, packages etc.), since you can post it without breaking data protection laws or your company IP policies.
 Also, it’s likely most of the objects and data in your system are nothing to do with the issue, so don’t include them in your test case.

-- Make the test case re-runable.
+- Make the test case re-runnable.
 If objects need to be created, include the statements to drop them in the correct order too.
 This is important for a couple of reasons.
 It allows you to do a complete re-run for each test, so you don’t introduce some form of cumulative impact.
 It makes life simpler for the person who is trying to help you.
 Don’t waste other people’s time.

 - A test case acts like a regression test for your understanding of a system.
 You can rerun them against different database versions and patches and see that what you believe to be true still is.